 First, our paper relates to the analytical literature on accounting conservatism when the informativeness of accounting information is held constant and the focus is on the optimal degree of asymmetry.
-The literature has shown that the desirability of conservatism depends on the characteristics of the information environment and the specific setting (e.g., Guay and Verrecchia 2006; Gigler et al. 2009; Goex and Wagenhofer 2009; Caskey and Hughes 2012; Gao 2013a; Li 2013; Jiang 2016; Caskey and Laux 2017; Bertomeu et al. 2017a; Armstrong et al. 2016; Friedman et al. 2016; Glover and Lin 2018).3 We study the optimal accounting rule that includes covenant design in the presence of the agency friction that private benefits bias in favor of project continuation decisions.
-Gigler et al. (2009) and Guttman and Marinovic (2019) also study covenant design in different settings.
+The literature has shown that the desirability of conservatism depends on the characteristics of the information environment and the specific setting (Guay and Verrecchia 2006, Gigler et al. 2009, Goex and Wagenhofer 2009, Caskey and Hughes 2012, Gao 2013a, Li 2013, Armstrong et al. 2016, Friedman et al. 2016, Jiang 2016, Bertomeu et al. 2017, Caskey and Laux 2017, Glover and Lin 2018).2 We study the optimal accounting rule that includes covenant design in the presence of the agency friction that private benefits bias in favor of project continuation decisions.
+Gigler et al. (2009) and Guttman and Marinovic (2018) also study covenant design in different settings.
 They exogenously assume debt securities, whereas we allow arbitrary types of securities issued by the entrepreneur.

-In this stream of literature, our paper most closely relates to Bertomeu et al. (2017a) and Caskey and Laux (2017), in that these studies show a negative relation between agency frictions and accounting conservatism in the presence of ex-ante earnings manipulation.
-These papers use classes of accounting signals in which the informativeness of the signal is fixed (Gigler et al. 2009 and Li 2013).
+In this stream of literature, our paper most closely relates to Bertomeu et al. (2017) and Caskey and Laux (2017), in that these studies show a negative relation between agency frictions and accounting conservatism in the presence of ex ante earnings manipulation.
+These papers use classes of accounting signals in which the informativeness of the signal is fixed (Gigler et al. 2009, Li 2013).
 In these models, a more informative signal would always be desirable.
-In contrast, we investigate a setup where there are
+In contrast, we investigate a setup where there are tradeoffs to having more information.
+Hence, we develop a complete analysis on the optimal accounting rules without restricting the informativeness of the signal.
+This approach allows us to study the properties of accounting rules while retaining the flexibility and generality of such rules.
+In this sense, our approach is similar in spirit to Bertomeu et al. (2023) but addresses a different question in a different context.